matthieugayon/graphql-track-api/README.md

 ```

-## 2. Seed a user
+### Seed a user

-Since the /graphql endpoint is protected, create a user and login with its credentials.
+Since the /graphql endpoint is protected, create a user and login with its credentials.<br />
 For that matter we created a seed utility.
 Run it with

 ```bash